-Former Congress MLA Kripashankar Singh’s wife Malatadevi and son Narendra have to pay Rs 56.98 lakh to Standard Chartered Bank; calling upon the borrowers to repay the amount, the bank has taken symbolic possession of the tiny flat
+Former Congress MLA Kripashankar Singh's wife Malatadevi and son Narendra have to pay Rs 56.98 lakh to Standard Chartered Bank; the bank has taken symbolic possession of the tiny flat

 Narendra Mohan Singh, son of former Congress MLA Kripashankar Singh, had put up his Carter Road flat on sale in August last year and was demanding a whopping Rs 1 lakh per sq ft.